r7wx/easy-gate/README.md

 [...]
 ```

 You can find the complete docker-compose and nginx configuration files in the examples directory.
+The same logic applies to standalone and docker image deployments.

 ## Configuration